7 Gley Soils

 GS

-Other Gley Soils that have a sand or loamy sand texture, and less than 35% (by volume) rock fragments, in all horizons from the base of the A horizon to 60 cm from the mineral soil surface.
+Other Gley Soils that have a sand or loamy sand texture, and less than 35% (by volume) coarse rock fragments, in all horizons from the base of the A horizon to 60 cm from the mineral soil surface.

 GX